iver56/cross-adaptive-audio/README.md

 * `make test` (run all tests)
 * `python neuroevolution.py -i drums.wav synth.wav -g 15 -p 20` (run the evolutionary algorithm for 15 generations with a population of 20)
+    * This command assumes that drums.wav and synth.wav are present in the input folder.
+The sounds should be of equal length, and they should be mono, not stereo.
+And please use sampling rate 44100 and bit depth 16.
 * `python list_all_features.py` (list all analyzers and the features they offer)
 * `make clean` (remove data written during an experiment)
 * `make prepare-ramdisk` (ensure that directories are present in the RAM disk.
 Copy audio input files and the web-based visualization system)